Table of Contents[Hide][Show]

 High in protein and healthy fats but low in carbs, this delicious meal is the perfect comfort food for fitness buffs.
 Try this dish out if you’re cutting down on carbs but still want to satisfy your craving for a sweet, salty potato dish.

-- 1 peeled sweet potato, cubed
+- 1 peeled sweet potato, cubed and cooked

 - 1/4 tsp. cumin

 - 2 cups cilantro, washed and stemless

 - 1/2 cup oats

 - 2 cloves garlic, mashed